Samantha’s tips on interior and lifestyle photography.

 Keep yourself and your lines straight

 More often than not, there are many “lines” in a scene.
 I.e. countertops, door frames, wall panelling or shelving.
-No matter how straight you think you’re holding your phone or camera, these lines can make your image appear skewed or if you like “wonky”.
+No matter how straight you think you’re holding your phone or camera, these lines can make your image appear skewed or if you like, “wonky”.
 It helps to make sure you are standing squarely towards your scene and both feet firmly planted hip-width apart.

 Use the grid function and match up those lines.

-If you’re familiar with Lightroom (app or desktop) try playing with the geometry tools to straighten or lessen any distortion of your image and don’t forget to constrain crop.
-Use auto geometry if you’re not sure, but be warned, you may have to make manual adjustments a sit doesn’t always work.
+If you’re familiar with Lightroom (app or desktop), try playing with the geometry tools to straighten or lessen any distortion of your image and don’t forget to constrain crop.
+Use auto geometry if you’re not sure, but be warned, you may have to make manual adjustments, as it doesn’t always work.

 Get in position